gmh5225/UE-UnrealEngineSDK/README.md

 # UnrealEngineSDK
-Basic UnrealEngine SDK for cheat development, Classes/Structs and Pointer Inheritances all written according to the original engine
+Basic SDK for cheat development on UnrealEngine games, Classes/Structs and Pointer Inheritances all written according to the original engine